AliMukhtar99/Weather-App-project/README.md

 And we are finally done!!
 Go on, open it in the browser and see what it looks like

 That’s it!
 We now have a functioning weather app built with javascript!
 I learned a lot in this project.
 Most notably, how to work with APIs; to an extent.
 I know each API works differently than others but finally being exposed to one...I hope you enjoyed the read if you got this far.

+The live link for this website is https://alimukhtar99.github.io/Weather-App-project/